 As happy dog owners, we’ve seen our fair share of bath-time fun.
 Some dogs love a bath and others will run a hundred miles.
 Whether your pooch is a real water-baby or not, keeping them clean is part of keeping them healthy.
 So bathing is an activity that can’t be avoided.

-At Lintbells, we get lots of questions about bathing dogs, so we thought we’d share our top tips with you.
+At YuMOVE, we get lots of questions about bathing dogs, so we thought we’d share our top tips with you.

 Why does my dog need a bath?

 Dogs need to be clean for their health and hygiene.
-You should keep an eye on their general cleanliness, especially after walkies and outside playtime, and that means bathing regularly.
+You should keep an eye on their general cleanliness, especially after walkies and outdoor playtime.

 This varies from one dog to another.
 The general guideline is that your dog probably doesn’t need bathing very often, unless they regularly get very dirty on walks, or you notice that they are starting to smell a bit more ‘doggy’ than usual.
-Dogs who avoid dirt or spend a lot of time indoors will only need a few baths a year, whilst those who regularly turn up covered in mud and vegetation will need more regular bathing.
+Dogs who avoid dirt or spend a lot of time inside will only need a few baths a year, whilst those who regularly roll in the dirt will need more regular bathing.

-The key test is the ‘smell test’: if you know your dog’s nearby well before you can see him, it’s probably time for a wash.
+The key test is the ‘smell test’: if you can smell your dog well before you can see him, it’s probably time for a wash.

 What shampoo should I use?

 We often get asked if it’s OK to wash dogs with human shampoo, or a more sensitive version, such as baby shampoo.
 We always recommend specialist dog shampoo – and there’s a really good reason for this.

 Human products are designed for human hair and skin, which has a very different make-up to canine coats and skin which have a higher pH balance.
 Using human products could result in dry, itchy or irritated skin, making your dog uncomfortable and prone to scratching or dandruff.